Cathy-5/Oops-Not-Sisi/README.md

 Oops, Not Sisi! is a playful browser-based whack-a-mole game built with React, TypeScript, and CSS.
 Players earn points by hitting different groundhogs, but must avoid hitting the protected character.
 By default, the protected character is Sisi, but players can replace Sisi with a local photo of a friend, family member, pet, or group.

-The game starts simple, then becomes more chaotic over time: Sisi appears normally, then starts wearing a badly cut groundhog mask, then multiple protected characters appear as the round turns into disaster mode.
+The game starts simple, then becomes more chaotic over time: Sisi appears normally, then starts wearing a badly cut groundhog mask, then multiple protected characters appear to be chaotic.

 ## Tech Stack